core-wg/sid-pen/draft-ietf-core-yang-sid-pen.md

   a SID.
 Of course, each PEN holder can provide such infrastructure, but even then the problem remains how to find that infrastructure for a SID.
 (Search engines may mitigate this somewhat.)
-  On the other hand, relative obscurity may be exactly what a PEN holder wants to achieve by using this mechanism.
+  On the other hand, in some cases this relative obscurity may be exactly what a PEN holder wants to achieve by using this mechanism.

 Relying on the PEN registry might theoretically trigger a land-grab by prospective writers of YANG modules.
-However, PENs have been around for decades {{RFC1065}} and such a land-grab hasn't occurred for the other allocations implicitly provided by obtaining a PEN.
+However, PENs have been around for decades (see {{Section 3.1.4 of RFC1065}}, which continues to be in force with no technical changes as
+{{Section 3.1.4 of RFC1155@STD16}}), and such a land-grab hasn't occurred for the other allocations implicitly provided by obtaining a PEN.

 # IANA Considerations